Use of Collaborative Forums at London Bridge Station

 This was the right vehicle to manage change on this project.
 Early Warnings were raised and identified problems in advance and the commercial position was not allowed to get in the way of what was the right thing to do.
 Fundamentally the project was always about maintaining the programme and delivering the schedule.

 Partners Balfour Beatty and Siemens felt this was a mature approach.
 All Partners understood the required behaviours such as openness and honesty and worked together.
-This approach was facilitated by the contract mechanism selected and was different to other projects in that there was very senior NR representation on the SCP (Mark Somers and Lawrence Whitbourn) which facilitated speedy decision making and stopped any poor behaviours developing.
+This approach was facilitated by the contract mechanism selected and was different to other projects in that there was very senior Network Rail representation on the SCP (Mark Somers and Laurence Whitbourn) which facilitated speedy decision making and stopped any poor behaviours developing.

 LBAP was the first project to have a fully signed off “Station Change Process Agreement” in place